eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

     User-contributed dispatch algorithms are welcome.

 # Taxi Behavior
-To make a taxi stay in the simulation it receives a stop with attribute ```triggered="person"``` after servicing a customer.
-It is recommended to also define such a stop in the xml input so that the taxi can wait for the first customer.

 By default, taxis will remain in the simulation until all persons have left.
 To make them leave the simulation at an earlier time, the end time can be defined using a generic parameter in their ```vType``` or ```vehicle```-definition: